Current Fellows

 Claire Goldschmidt is an MHA graduate from the University of Washington with a background in oncology nursing.
 Claire began her career at University of Washington Medical Center and Fred Hutchinson Cancer Center, focusing on the care of patients with hematological malignancies, and blood and marrow transplant patients.

-Claire is a purpose driven individual, who prioritizes patient-centered care and fostering strong relationships in healthcare settings.
+Claire is a purpose-driven individual, who prioritizes patient-centered care and fostering strong relationships in healthcare settings.
 As an MHA student, Claire interned with the department of Quality and Patient Safety at MultiCare Health System, working to develop strategic plans to support standardizing care, improving quality, and ensuring patient safety.

 Internationally, Claire has led educational projects in Belize, focusing on trauma-informed care and health education for diverse communities.
 She is committed to social justice, organizing community health initiatives, and supporting marginalized populations.